Every kitchen has a bunch of handy tools and utensils that can instantly save a cooking emergency.

 Next, rinse the pan using gentle dish soap and a soft sponge until all the grease and debris comes off.
 Your pan is now ready to use!

-The layer of oil is then heated under extreme temperature, which allows it to polymerize onto the pan’s surface and form a protective layer.
+The layer of oil is then heated under extreme temperatures, which allows it to polymerize onto the pan’s surface and form a protective layer.

 This essentially stops the pan from catching stains, rust, or scratches.